 Proposal 3: Approval of the Compensation of the Named Executive Officers.
-The approval of the compensation of the named executive officers must receive "For" votes from the holders of a majority of the shares of common stock present in person or represented by proxy and entitled to vote at the annual meeting.
+The approval, on an advisory basis, of the compensation of the named executive officers must receive "For" votes from the holders of a majority of the shares of common stock present in person or represented by proxy and entitled to vote at the annual meeting.